SuleimanFarah/sunpy/SOCIS/2014/SOCIS-2014-Organization-Application.md

 _Describe in a few word your open-source project, why you would like to participate to SOCIS and what you hope to gain by participating._

-SunPy has recenlty turn 3 years old.
+SunPy has recently turn 3 years old.
 Sunpy is a young open-source project which aims to provide a complete framework in Python for solar, heliospheric, and space weather data analysis.
 We envision it as an alternate choice to the ''de facto'' standard library